Professional Development

 JSSA is an approved sponsor of CE credits for psychologists in Maryland under the Maryland Department of Health and Mental Hygiene.
 JSSA maintains responsibility for its program content.

-JSSA has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6457.
+NBCC has approved JSSA as an Approved Continuing Education Provider, ACEP No. 6457.
 Programs that do not qualify for NBCC credit are clearly identified.
 JSSA is solely responsible for all aspects of the programs.